-Examiners should write a report of not more than two pages giving their assessment of the thesis, taking into account the marking guidelines overleaf, and including explicit comment under each of the headings 1-11.
+Examiners should write a report of not more than two pages giving their assessment of the thesis, taking into account the marking guidelines overleaf, and including explicit comment explaining their assessment under each of the headings 1-12.

 Name of Candidate 1.
 Aims & Objectives What were the aims and objectives of the project?
 Are these clearly identified in the thesis?
-2. Project Management Is the account of project management clear?
+2a.
+Project Management Is the account of project management clear?
 Does it show that the project was well managed?
 Were the original objectives kept to, and if they were changed, is it shown why?
+2b.
+Health, Safety & Risk Assessement Does the reflective account of H&S and risk assessment demonstrate an appropriate understanding of these topics for the particular project?
+2c.
+Ethics & Sustainability Does the reflective account of ethics and sustainability demonstrate an appropriate understanding of these topics for the particular project?
 3. Engineering Context Has the candidate identified the engineering (or equivalent) context of the work?
-4. Literature Review Is the background literature to project reviewed adequately? (comprehensively, focused on the project's area and critically .)
+Did the candidate reflect on the engineering implications of the project findings or cover engineering context only in a generic manner for the project topic?
+4. Literature Review Is the background literature to the project reviewed adequately? (comprehensively, focused on the project's area and critically.)
 5. Methods (including data analysis methods) Are the methods and analysis of data used in the project clearly described?
 Did the student develop any new methods?
 6. Results Are the "raw" results attained clearly described?
-Are the results analysed adequately and appropriately? (if appropriate) Are errors handled adequately?
+Are the results analysed adequately and appropriately?
+If appropriate, are errors handled adequately?

 7. Discussion Are the results properly discussed: in themselves? in relation to previous work in the area? in relation to the aims and objectives of the project?
 8. Main Achievements What do you consider to be the main achievements of the project?
 Are these clearly identified in the thesis?
 9. Weaknesses Indicate any weaknesses which you may have found.
 Does the thesis show awareness of these?
 10. Originality Does the thesis show original thinking on the part of the student?
-11. Quality of Report Comment on the quality of the report. (use of English, overall style, quality of diagrams and figures, use of references to previous work, etc.) 12.
-Additional Comments Overall Mark Give short justification for mark
+11. Quality of Report Comment on the quality of the report. (use of English, clarity of structure, extent to which structure & style follows that normally expected of a research thesis in the field of the research topic, coherent story, overall style, quality of diagrams and figures, use of references to previous work, etc.) 12.
+Summary and Additional Comments To include identification of the key strengths of the thesis and any areas of minor, significant or serious weakness.
+Overall Mark Give short justification for mark